SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Method

-Unfortunately, simply replacing the Stable Diffusion (SD) model~\cite{rombach2022high} with a Latent Consistency Model (LCM)~\cite{luo2023latent} and the default DDIM sampler~\cite{song2020denoising} with an LCM sampler~\cite{luo2023latent} does not lead to faster MultiDiffusion.
-This incompatibility greatly limits potential applications of \emph{both} LCM and MultiDiffusion.
+Our objective is to build an accelerated solution to image generation from multiple regionally assigned text prompts.
+Unfortunately, simply replacing the Stable Diffusion (SD) model~\cite{rombach2022high,podellsdxl,esser2024scaling} with an acceleration module, such as Latent Consistency Model (LCM)~\cite{luo2023latent} or SDXL-Lightning~\cite{lin2024sdxl}, \textit{etc.}, and updating the default DDIM sampler~\cite{song2020denoising} with the corresponding accelerated sampler~\cite{luo2023latent,karras2022elucidating} does not work in general.
+This incompatibility greatly limits potential applications of \emph{both} acceleration~\cite{luo2023latent,lin2024sdxl,ren2024hyper,chadebec2024flash} and region-based control techniques~\cite{avrahami2023spatext,bar2023multidiffusion}.
 We discuss each of the causes and seek for faster and stronger alternatives.
+In summary, our stabilization trick consists of three strategies: (1) \emph{latent pre-averaging}, (2) \emph{mask-centering bootstrapping}, and (3) \emph{quantized masks}.